-i) A student obtaining Grade 'F' or Grade 'Ab' in a s ubject shall be considered failed andwill be required to reappear for that sub pject when it is offered in the next supplementary examination.
+- i) A student obtaining Grade 'F' or Grade 'Ab' in a subject shall be considered failed and will be required to reappear for that subject when it is offered in the next supplementary examination. - ii) For non-credit audit courses, "Satisfactory" or "Unsatisfactory" shall be indicated instead of the letter grade and this will not be counted for the computation of SGPA/CGPA/Percentage.